bergerch/opti-aware/README.md

 ## Step 2: Install Dependencies

 We use Java (v.
-11) and Gradle (v 7.1) for this project.
+11) and Gradle (v 7.1), unzip and gcc for this project.
 If you have them already installed on your computer, then just skip this step otherwise you need to install them.
 For your convenience you may try the commands below:

 ### 2.1 Java
 ```